aaron-lebo/prosterize/README.md

 # prosterize
-proseter = prose ter = a poster made of text + an image
+prosterize = prose terize = make a poster from text + an image

 ## usage